2-REC/unity-state-engine/README.md

 * **Global Graph**(TODO: LINK "Graphs -> Global Graph"): Starting point of the application, allowing to start play sessions.
 * **Game Graph**(TODO: LINK "Graphs -> Game Graph"): The game itself, handling a play session.

+The main difference between the 2 graph types is that a game graph generally contains a state handling game levels.

+Tehnically, a game can have more than 2 graphs (e.g. several global and/or game graphs), though there is no obvious use for it.

 > **NOTE:** It is possible to have only a game graph.
 This however requires a specific initialization, which would normally be made by the global graph (TODO: LINK to section with 'initGame')